 Will a mortgage payment holiday affect my credit rating?

-No, at present a mortgage payment holiday should not affect your credit rating.
-On 31st March, the credit reference agencies Experian, Equifax and TransUnion confirmed that homeowners will have their credit scores protected when they take out a mortgage payment holiday.
+No, a mortgage payment holiday should not affect your credit rating.
+On 31st March 2020, the credit reference agencies Experian, Equifax and TransUnion confirmed that homeowners will have their credit scores protected when they take out a mortgage payment holiday.

 David Lauder, Independent Mortgage Adviser with ESPC Mortgages, said: “As a team of independent mortgage advisers with many years of experience in the industry, we can help to guide clients through this unprecedented situation.”